Blake Lawrie: 2021

 On 17 August, it was announced that Lawrie would be ruled out indefinitely with a broken hand which he sustained in the club's loss against Penrith.

 Lawrie played a total of 21 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.

 2022

-On 29 May, Lawrie scored his first NRL try after 91 NRL appearances in their round 12 34-24 win against Canterbury-Bankstown at Belmore Sports Ground.
+On 29 May, Lawrie scored his first NRL try after 91 NRL appearances in their round 12 34–24 win against Canterbury-Bankstown at Belmore Sports Ground.

 Lawrie played 24 games for the club throughout the year as they finished 10th on the table and missed the finals.

+2023

+Lawrie would play a total of 22 games for St. George Illawarra in the 2023 NRL season as they finished 16th on the table.

+2024

+Lawrie made 20 appearances for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

+2025

+Lawrie played 15 matches for St. George Illawarra in the 2025 NRL season.
+On 28 September, Lawrie played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.